Close

 ABS skin

-Acrylonitrile Butadiene Styrene (ABS) is the same material used to make Lego.
-It is a coating used on timber core composite doors to strengthen them, actively resisting fading, discoloration and scratches.
+If ever there was a set of terms in need of abbreviating it’s Acrylonitrile Butadiene Styrene (ABS).
+An ABS skin is a coating used on timber core composite doors to strengthen them, actively resisting fading, discoloration and scratches ABS is also the material used to make Lego.

 Aluminium